Search

 Notes

 If you are entertaining a group, you can mix up a batch minus the ice and stash it in the fridge.
-Then when you’re ready to serve, simply pour it up and give it a good shake over ice until it’s well chilled.
+Then when you’re ready to serve, simply pour it into your coupes or if you’d like, into your shaker over ice and shake until it’s very well chilled.

-Keyword champagne and prosecco, cocktails, easy entertaining, holiday entertaining, the scofflaw, vintage cocktails
+Keyword cocktails, easy entertaining, holiday entertaining, rye whiskey cocktails, the scofflaw, vintage cocktails, whiskey cocktails

 Sharing a seriously fun love for food...